 On June 4, 2015, Almonty acquired an 8.02% interest in Woulfe and through the acquisition of convertible debentures in Woulfe gained control over the Woulfe board of directors with the ability to nominate a majority of the board members.
 On July 7, 2015 Almonty and Woulfe entered into an arrangement agreement in respect of the acquisition by Almonty of all of the issued and outstanding shares of Woulfe that it did not already own by way of the Plan of Arrangement.
 On August 21, 2015 Woulfe shareholders approved the Plan of Arrangement.
-On September 10, 2015 Almonty closed the Plan of Arrangement and acquired all of the shares of Woulfe that it did not already own, leading to Almonty having a 100% ownership interest in Woulfe.
-In accordance with IFRS 3, Business Combinations, Woulfe did not meet the definition of a business.
+On September 10, 2015 Almonty closed the Plan of Arrangement and acquired all of the shares of Woulfe that it did not meet the definition of a business.
 Therefore, the acquisition of effective control of Woulfe on June 4, 2015 has been accounted for as an asset acquisition.
 The acquisition of all of the shares of Woulfe that Almonty did not already own on September 10, 2015 has been accounted for as an equity transaction.